SherG/tester1/site/content/post/baby-boomer-fitness.md

  If, due to lack of exercise, your mobility prematurely decreases to the point where you can't care for yourself, you may end up spending over $3,000 per month for the last 5 to 10 years of your life wasting away in a nursing home.

 So, would you rather spend $500 per year on a gym membership and make the effort to stay in shape?

 Or end up spending upwards of $30,000 per year (or wasting taxpayer’s money) to stay in a nursing home and have somebody else dress, feed, and bathe you because you're too weak to do so yourself.

-Frankly, you can't afford not to exercise
+Frankly, you — and I — can't afford not to exercise

 ### Mobility and Thriving